-In its short tenure as a hardware maker, Microsoft has become the defacto trailblazer for Windows-running devices.
+During its short tenure as a hardware maker, Microsoft has become the de-facto trailblazer for Windows-running devices.
 It all started with the lofty promise that its Surface tablet could replace your laptop.
 We were skeptical about it three years ago, but after the Surface Pro 3, Microsoft nearly perfected the formula and showed veteran computer manufacturers how hybrids should be made.

-It all sounds like an amazing idea on paper, and with the added "holy shit, Microsoft made a laptop" factor, the Surface Book sounds like a thoroughly amazing device.
+It all sounds like an amazing idea on paper, and with the added "Holy cow, Microsoft made a laptop!" factor, the Surface Book sounds like a thoroughly amazing device.
 Let's see just how well Redmond made good on the hype.

 If a tear in the space-time continuum were to suddenly rip open, two things would fall out: the Terminator and then the Surface Book quickly tumbling to the Earth behind it.
 From the snake-like hinge, the flat design and even down to the washed-out silver color of this laptop, everything about it just seems like it came from the future.

 Milled from two solid blocks of magnesium, the Surface Book feels sturdy and has a most minimalistic style unto its own.